Ben-M-7/editai_internship/_pages/about.md

     </div>
     <div class="mt-6 prose prose-indigo prose-lg text-gray-500 mx-auto">
       <p>
-        Welcome to the Emerging Diagnostic and Investigative Technologies (EDIT) program in the Department of Pathology and Laboratory Medicine at Dartmouth Hitchcock Medical Center.
-Professor Joshua Levy (<a href="/levylab/">Levy Lab</a>) serves as Co-Head of the EDIT Machine Learning (ML) Group.
+        Welcome to the Emerging Diagnostic and Investigative Technologies <a href="https://www.dartmouth-hitchcock.org/pathology/research#:~:text=The%20E.D.I.T.%20(Emerging%20Diagnostic%20and%20Investigative%20Technologies)%20Program">EDIT</a> program in the Department of Pathology and Laboratory Medicine at Dartmouth Hitchcock Medical Center.
+Professor Joshua Levy <a href="https://jlevy44.github.io/levylab/">Levy Lab</a> serves as Co-Head of the EDIT Machine Learning (ML) Group.
 The EDIT ML program hosts a national summer research program for high school and undergraduate students that provides exposure to, and instruction reguarding biomedical research.
       </p>

       <br/>